portellam/deploy-VFIO/README.md

     * Virtual Keyboard-Mouse switch (better than nothing, best to have physical KVM and multiple PCI USB controllers).
     * Restarts related system service.
 * **setup Hugepages**
-    * Static allocation of RAM for zero memory fragmentation and reduced memory latency (best to use multiples of each Memory channel/stick).
+    * Static allocation of Host RAM to VMs for zero memory fragmentation and reduced memory latencies (best to use multiples of size of each Memory channel/stick).
 * **setup Zram swapfile**
     * Compressed swapfile to RAM disk, to reduce occurrences of Host lock-up from over-allocated Host memory.
     * Restarts related system service.